A scare, then relief after powerful Japan quake and tsunami

 "It really came back.
 And it was so awful.
 The sways to the side were huge," Kazuhiro Onuki said after northeastern Japan was jolted Nov.
-22 by a magnitude-7.4 earthquake.
-The quake was the strongest since a devastating quake and tsunami five years ago.
+22 by a magnitude-7.4 earthquake, the strongest since a devastating quake and tsunami five years ago.

 "But nothing fell from the shelves," Onuki, 68, said in a phone interview, his voice calm and quiet.

 Coastal residents returned home from higher ground, and fishing boats to port, after tsunami warnings were lifted along Japan's Pacific coast.
-The earthquake gave Tokyo, which is 150 miles away, a good shake.
-But it was much less powerful than the magnitude-9.0 quake in 2011.
-This time, only moderate tsunami waves reached shore.
+The earthquake gave Tokyo, which is 150 miles away, a good shake, but was much less powerful than the magnitude-9.0 quake in 2011, and only moderate tsunami waves reached shore.

 The Fukushima Dai-ichi nuclear power plant, which leaked radiation for miles after the 2011 tsunami, reported no problems.
 Decommissioning work on the destroyed reactors was suspended and the site inspected.

-At least 14 people were reported injured.
-Three suffered broken bones.
-Japanese TV showed items scattered on the floor in a store and books fallen from shelves in a library.
+At least 14 people were reported injured, three with broken bones, and Japanese TV showed items scattered on the floor in a store and books fallen from shelves in a library.

-On the coast, lines of cars snaked away in the pre-dawn darkness.
-Authorities had urged residents to seek higher ground immediately.
+On the coast, lines of cars snaked away in the pre-dawn darkness after authorities urged residents to seek higher ground immediately.

 The first tsunami waves hit about an hour later.
-The highest one was 4.6 feet.
-It reached Sendai Bay about two hours after the quake.
+The highest one, at 4.6 feet, reached Sendai Bay about two hours after the quake.
 By comparison, the waves in 2011 were 30 to 60 feet high.

 He said his family jumped in a car and drove to the foot of a nearby hill and rushed up.

-Tsunami alerts have been issued at least two times since 2011, he said.
-He said his family was prepared and wasn't that alarmed.
+Tsunami alerts have been issued at least two times since 2011, he said, so his family was prepared and wasn't that alarmed.
 "We stayed in touch by email," he said.

 It was the largest earthquake in northeastern Japan since the one in 2011 and some large aftershocks the same day.
 The U.S. Geological Survey measured the latest quake at a lower magnitude 6.9.

-The Japan Meteorological Agency described it as an aftershock of the 2011 quake.
-That one triggered a tsunami that killed about 18,000 people.
-It wiped out entire neighborhoods.
+The Japan Meteorological Agency described it as an aftershock of the 2011 quake, which triggered a tsunami that killed about 18,000 people and wiped out entire neighborhoods.

 "Aftershocks could continue not only for five years but as long as 100 years," Yasuhiro Umeda, a Kyoto University seismologist, said on Japanese broadcaster NTV.

-In some areas, water could be seen moving up rivers.
-The rivers funnel the waves to even greater heights.
-But the level of the water remained well within flood embankments.
-It was eerily reminiscent of the 2011 disaster.
-That's when much larger waves rushed up rivers and overflowed.
-Those waves swept away houses and automobiles.
+In some areas, water could be seen moving up rivers, which funnel the waves to even greater heights, but remained well within flood embankments.
+It was eerily reminiscent of the 2011 disaster, when much larger waves rushed up rivers and overflowed, sweeping away houses and automobiles.

 Captains took their boats out to sea to avoid any damage as the waves rolled in.